dietriclX/Automaton/README.md

 # Automaton
 Create an Atomaton using Hardware and a little bit of Software.
+The last bit is shared in this repository.